ShaikhBorhanUddin/Inventory_Management/README.md

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Inventory_Management_Project/blob/main/Images/ER_Diagram.png?raw=true)

-The database schema is composed of two distinct entity clusters, which are not entirely coneected.
-Sales/transaction cluster involves customer purchase, products and orders.
-Operations/HR cluster covers warehouse, employees and regional information.
-There are no links between product/orders with warehouse, which means it is not possible to trace
-- Where a product is stored
-- Which warehouse fulfilled an order
-- Which employy handled an order

-Altering `product` table or linking with `warehouse` by foreign key without real data will violate data integrity which would be analytically dishonest.
+The ER diagram (figure above) illustrates a relational database schema composed of two separate clusters: the Sales/Transaction cluster and the Operations/HR cluster, which operate independently without any direct links between them.
+The Sales/Transaction cluster includes tables such as `customer`, `orders`, `orderdetails`, and `product`, capturing customer profiles, order transactions, product listings, and sales data.
+The Operations/HR cluster consists of `region`, `warehouse`, and `employee` tables, which provide information about geographic regions, warehouse infrastructure, and employee assignments.
+However, there are no foreign key relationships connecting these two clusters.
+Consequently, the database lacks the ability to answer key operational questions such as: where a product is stored, which warehouse fulfilled a specific order, or which employee was responsible for processing or managing it.
+While it might be tempting to modify the schema—for example, by linking the product table to the warehouse table or the orders table to employee—doing so without actual transactional or inventory data would violate data integrity principles and introduce analytically dishonest assumptions.
+Maintaining the current separation ensures accuracy and transparency in analysis, even if it limits certain operational insights.

 ## 🛠️ Setup